Jaclyn Victor: Early life

-With the support of friends and family, Jaclyn and her friend, Ravi Sivalingam a.k.a.
-Ravi the Rat, recorded an album, titled "Dream".
+With the support of friends and family, Jaclyn and her friend Ravi, recorded an album, titled "Dream".
 This album was produced and written by Ravi Sivalingam and co written by Jaclyn.
 There were attempts to promote this album including an appearance on the 8TV television show Latte @ 8.

 Malaysian Idol

 In 2004, her mother encouraged her to audition for Malaysian Idol, which she did along with ten thousand others.
 The judges Roslan Aziz, Fauziah Latiff and Paul Moss, put her through to the next round.
 Having secured a final thirty-third spot, Jaclyn performed "Superwoman" live, becoming the seventh person to reach the top twelve.

 In the first spectacular show, the theme for the week was "Song from your Pop Idol".
 Jaclyn choose a song by the Indonesian diva Ruth Sahanaya, "Keliru".
 Coached by Aubrey Suwito, Juwita Suwito along with Elaine Pedley, her performance took her through to the next round.
 The second theme was "Song from your Classic Idol".
 Jaclyn's choice was "When I Fall in Love" and Michael Xavier Voon joined in as performance coach.
 Her performance gained resounding praise.
 After another double elimination sending off Fahmy and Rydee, Jaclyn was back the following week performing a "Song from the 80s", Chaka Khan's "I Feel For You".
 She went on to the "Rock Show" with a performance of "Sweet Child O' Mine".

 The last six contestants included Nikki, Dina, Vick, Andrew and Saipul.
 Jaclyn performed an effortless "Lady Marmalade", but received a less favourable comment from Roslan, who said that "she is a super singer but not an idol", and he felt bored week by week of her performances thus far.
 On the results show, she found herself in the bottom two for the first time (with Nikki, who performed "Emotion"), but she survived the elimination.
 After reaching the last three, her chances were improved by her performance of Alicia Keys' "If I Ain't Got You".

 Jaclyn had become one of the final two contestants on Malaysian Idol, and on 9 October 2004, she took the title with 76% of audience votes over Dina.
 In tears, Jaclyn performed the ballad "Gemilang" (Glory), the song written for the winner of Malaysian Idol, which subsequently appeared on her first album Gemilang.
 The song's music video incorporated short scenes of Jaclyn in Malaysian Idol.